avventoapps/Telefyna-App/README.md

 - [ ] fix swift bug, don't override, just replace (hack, skip by default, delete copy again) manually files
 - [ ] player plays another in the background sometimes
 - [ ] investigate bumpers missing when loaded from scheduler
-- [ ] Test playlist modification etc
 - [ ] handle player idling on stream, resume the play/seekTo
 - [ ] some source error unknown makes the program to switch, retry defaulting back to the program
-- [ ] test and fix mid night runner
-- [ ] Schedule once per start, ignore the rest of the slots
 - [ ] add promos/sweepers/something folder that starts the playout whether in continuing. usable for upnexts: intros folder containing another named by foldername: test symbolic links
 - [ ] add fading mechanisms than cut
 - [ ] look through TODOs